 Meeting Grounds Edition One: Eindhoven Public Library

-Meeting Grounds’ first designation of activation will be the Eindhoven Public Library.
-Known locally as the city’s “living room”, the Eindhoven Public Library offers access to shared, communal space that houses a multitude of resources.
+Meeting Grounds’ first destination of activation will be the Public Library.
+Known locally as the city’s “living room”, the Public Library offers access to shared, communal spaces that house a multitude of resources.
 In turn, the library facilitates the exchange of knowledge and understanding between its diverse users and publics, providing key social infrastructure in the city of Eindhoven.
 Yet with a mere 579 public libraries currently operating in the Netherlands in comparison to the 1,100 that existed in the early 1990’s, it appears that a combination of restrictive governmental policies, dwindling resources, budget cuts and increasing pressures to productivise, digitalize and essentially, technocratize the way libraries run, means that the ways in which we are able to access such shared spaces and knowledge resources are heavily impacted.

-Join us from February until May 2020 for Meeting Grounds’ First Edition: The Eindhoven Public Library.
+Join us from February until May 2020 for Meeting Grounds’ First Edition: The Public Library.

 The future of the Dutch public library: ten years on, Frank Huysmans Carlien Hillebrink